Go

 Interfaces

 An interface is a collection of method signatures.
-You don't have to say that a type impements an interface, the compile will check that all the methods are implemented when you try to assign (or pass) an object to a variable that is given an interface for a type.
+You don't have to say that a type impements an interface, the compiler will check that all the methods are implemented when you try to assign (or pass) an object to a variable that is given an interface for a type.

 shapes.go